theimmortal68/zappiti-server-docker/README.md

 Warning!
 Some technical info can be proposed by default on ISO files.

-Warning!
-The export function on Zappiti Cloud is currently non-functional.
-The Zappiti developers are working on a solution.
-Until it is fixed, there is no way to transfer collections from the cloud to your local server.
-You will have to create new collections on the local server.

 ## Usage

 Here is an example snippet to help you get started creating a container.